Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Applications

 where each $p_i = R(s_i, x_i) \in \mathbb{S}^2$ is obtained by retracting a 2D tangent vector $x_i = ^\top \in \mathbb{R}^2$ at base point $s_i \in \mathbb{S}^2$ using a local orthonormal basis $ b_{1,i}, b_{2,i} \in \mathbb{R}^3$.
 The retraction is defined as:

-We optimize the energy using L-BFGS with backtracking line search (see Figure~\ref{fig:manifold_davidhead}).
+We optimize the energy using L-BFGS with backtracking line search (Figure~\ref{fig:manifold_brain}).
 For comparison, we use JAXopt~\cite{Blondel:2022:EAM}, a JAX-based optimization library that also supports L-BFGS with backtracking line search.
 All JAXopt computations, including differentiation and linear algebra operations, are fully \texttt{jit}-compiled.
-Using the same configuration, on a mesh with ~30k faces, our system achieves 0.88~ms/iteration, compared to JAXopt's 1.57~ms/iteration, yielding a \textbf{1.78$\mathbf{\times}$ speedup}.
-On a smaller mesh (Figure~\ref{fig:teaser}), we again reach 0.88~ms/iteration vs.\ 1.65~ms for JAXopt, a \textbf{1.87$\mathbf{\times}$ speedup}.
+Using the same configuration, on a mesh with 350k faces, our system achieves 1.83~ms/iteration, compared to JAXopt's 3.86~ms/iteration, yielding a \textbf{2.1$\mathbf{\times}$ speedup}.
 While JAX may better optimize the vector operations in L-BFGS, differentiation remains the dominant cost.
-This result highlights that our system maintains strong performance even in first-order methods---despite not targeting full linear algebra acceleration.
-In the next application, we isolate differentiation performance using pure gradient descent.
+This result highlights that our system maintains strong performance even in first-order methods, despite not explicitly targeting aggressive kernel fusion or full linear algebra acceleration.
+Incorporating such techniques is a promising direction for future work.
+In the next application, we isolate differentiation performance using gradient descent.